NASA-DEVELOP/RAiN/2017SUM_GSFC_NigerWater_README.md

 Date Created: July, 27, 2017

 This Google Earth Engine (GEE) tool is an exploratory tool that allows the user to view spatial information related to precipitation and resiliency.
-Most of the data sets are global or near global, but they are clipped to the country of Niger for Mercy Corps’ efforts there.
+Most of the data sets are global or near global, but they are clipped to the country of Niger for Mercy Corpsâ€™ efforts there.

  Required Packages
 ===================